Mayor of San Diego: Election and succession

 The mayor is elected in citywide election.
 Elections follow a two-round system.
 The first round of the election is called the primary election.
 The top-two candidates from the primary election advance to a runoff election, called the general election.
 Write-in candidates are only allowed to contest the primary election and are not allowed in the general election.
 The mayor is elected to a four-year term, with a limit of two consecutive terms.
 The mayor is officially non-partisan by state law, although most mayoral candidates identify a party preference.

 If the office of the mayor becomes vacant with one year or less remaining in the term, the city council appoints a person to fill the vacancy.
 If the vacancy occurs with more than one year remaining, the city council is obligated to call a special election.
 The candidate with the majority of the votes in the special election is declared mayor.
 If no candidate receives a majority, a special run-off must be held between the two candidates with the highest number of votes.
 While the mayor's office is vacant pending a special election, the president of the city council serves as the interim mayor, with limited powers, until a new mayor is elected.
-If for any reason a Mayor serves a partial term of two years or more, it will count as one full term.
+If for any reason a mayor serves a partial term of two years or more, it will count as one full term.

-The most recent election was held in November 2020.
-Todd Gloria was elected to be the 37th mayor of San Diego, succeeding the termed out Kevin Faulconer.
+The most recent election was held in November 2024.
+Todd Gloria was re-elected as the 37th mayor of San Diego, defeating police officer Larry Turner.
 Gloria had previously served as interim mayor in his role as city council president following the 2013 resignation of Bob Filner.